bbeat2782/Projects/rating_pred/README.md

 - #### Observations
     1. Mean user rating tends to decline, whereas mean critic rating declines at first and increases after 2000.
     2. For movies before 1970, mean critic ratings tend to be higher than mean user ratings.
 However, after 1970, the trend reverses.
 This trend reverses again in 2020.
         - This could be because of how critics and users rate different genres differently and different genres were popular at different times.
-Or it could be because of a difference in what they value from what they expect from watching a movie.
+Or it could be because of a difference in what they value from watching a movie.
         - Recall that not a lot of movies from the early 1900s are on the Metacritic website.
 It could be that only critically acclaimed movies are on the website such as [Citizen Kane](https://www.metacritic.com/movie/citizen-kane-1941), [Vertigo](https://www.metacritic.com/movie/vertigo-1958), or [Rear Window](https://www.metacritic.com/movie/rear-window).
 All these films have a rating of 100 out of 100 from critics but below 10 out of 10 from users.
 This might be the reason why mean critic ratings are higher than mean user ratings in the early 1900s.

 ### Rating distribution comparison
 - ![Rating distribution](plots/rating_distribution.png)
 - #### Observations
     1. Critics rating distribution is closer to a normal distribution than users rating distribution.
-    2. User rating is skewed to the left with a higher overall mean than critics.
-For each user and critic, overall means are 66.27 and 59.4
+    2. Users' rating is skewed to the left with a higher overall mean than critics' rating.
+For each user and critic, the overall means are 66.27 and 59.4

 ### Association between critic and user
 - ![Association between critic and user](plots/association_btn_critic_user.png)
 - #### Observations
-    1. There is a positive association between critic and user rating.
+    1. There is a positive association between critic and user ratings.
-    2. The least squares best fit line is **User rating = 0.0357518 * Critic rating + 4.50315**
+    2. The least squares best-fit line is **User rating = 0.0357518 * Critic rating + 4.50315**
         - For 1 increase in critic rating, we can expect user rating to increase by 0.0357518
     3. It shows heteroscedasticity.
 The variability is higher when the critic rating is low than when it is high.
     4. The max user rating for all ranges of critic ratings tends to stay the same.
 However, the increase in the min user rating as the critic rating increases is clearly visible.